kartik-korde/Digital_Marketing_Projects/README.md

 * Content Creation:

-I developed engaging posts, images, and short videos tailored to specific audiences across various platforms like Instagram, X, and YoutTube.
+I developed engaging posts, images, and short videos tailored to specific audiences across various platforms like Instagram, X, Pinterest and YoutTube.

 * Scheduling and Posting:

-Further I efficiently managed the content calendars to schedule posts on X optimal times to increase the visibility and engagement.
+Further I efficiently managed the content calendars to schedule posts on X and Pinterest, optimal times to increase the visibility and engagement.

 * Community Engagement:

-I also interacted with the followers on Instagram by responding to comments and messages, which helped in building a positive relationship with the audience, and also driving the engagement.
+I also interacted with the followers on Instagram and Youtube by responding to comments and messages, which helped in building a positive relationship with the audience, and also driving the engagement.

 * Campaign Management: